bcbio/bcbio-nextgen/docs/contents/configuration.rst

 or use `IAM access roles <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ with an instance profile on EC2 to give your instances permission to create temporary S3 access.

+iRODS parameters:

+    upload:
+      method: irods
+      dir: absolute parent path in iRODS repository
+      resource: (optional) iRODS resource name, if other than default
+      ticket: (optional) iRODS ticket, for ticket based access
+      extra: (optional)["list","of","arbitrary","options","that","can","be","passed","to","iput"]

+Uploads to iRODS depend on a valid installation of the iCommands CLI, and a preconfigured connection trough the `iinit` command.

 Globals
 ~~~~~~~